 The designated contact person should set a reminder for themselves (e.g. mobile alarm, calendar alarm etc.) to contact the person working alone, if contact has not been made after 30 minutes of the agreed time.
-If contact is not received at the agreed time the designated contact person shall make all reasonable attempts to contact the person working alone.
+If contact is not received at the agreed time, the designated contact person shall make all reasonable attempts to contact the person working alone.
 If there is still no contact the designated contact person shall escalate to their line manager to assist in determining further action.

 document owner